bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:00:12

-We're going to make sure our editor takes out The love word.
+We're going to make sure our editor takes out the love word.
 We are back in the studio.

-Speaker 2: 00:00:24
+Mark Erhardt: 00:00:24

 We are.